Liuqiran/liuqiran.github.io/content/en/2025-06-general-santos-city/index.md

 I had many conversations with Leslie.
 I told her that Jirehson considered her one of the smartest girls here.
 She disagreed, and she responded to that question remarkably well.
 When she said "再见" , I really appreciated it.
 She was the  local I knew who could pop out many Chinese words.
 She gave me a letter, asking me to open it only after boarding the plane.

 Three days went by so fast.
 I am one of the seeds dispersed from the dandelion, but what I already see is branches that have taken root and sprouted, growing into a forest.
+I’m grateful for everyone I’ve met here.
 Until now, it's my best memory of life in the Philippines.

 I thought I'd lost the letter because I was distributing pamphlets and rushing to board.
 I was searching through my bag when I found it had been tucked in the Book all along: